nhold/execbootstrap/README.md

 # Building

-Using CMake to generate your build systems files.
+Use CMake to generate your build systems files.

 Right now only visual studio compiler and windows is supported.